-- You are responsible for supplying your own wagonor cart to move and display your sale pen on auction day, no sharing! - You should be in the barn when the 4-H birds are judged so you can watch the judging and understand how the judge evaluates your birds. - You must clean your birds' pens by 9 a.m. every day.
-If you are not taking care of your birds, the superintendents will ask you to take them home, and you will not get any premium money.
-This is at the discretion of the barn superintendents.
-If you let the superintendents know ahead of time of the days you cannot get the pens cleaned before 9 a.m., they will find someone to help you. - The Poultry Barn will be closed Sunday, August 13, 6 p.m.
-8 p.m.
-From 8 9 p.m.
+- You are responsible for supplying your own wagon or cart to move and display your sale pen on auction day. - You may be in the barn when the 4-H birds are judged so you can watch the judging and understand how the judge evaluates your birds, however we understand that there is a lot going on and you may be otherwise occupied.
+Feel free to ask questions if you miss judging. - You must clean your birds' pens and feed and water them by 9 a.m. every day.
+If you are not taking care of your birds the superintendents will ask you to take them home, and you will not get any premium